 How to Make a Dirty Martini

-To cut cost on this cocktail, buy a jar of green olive pieces and use that brine.
-It will have the same taste but be cheaper.
+To cut cost on this cocktail, buy a jar of green olive pieces and use that olive juice.
+It will have the same taste but be cheaper than a jar of whole green olives.

 As mentioned above, I didn’t include vermouth in this recipe.
 In taste testing and developing this recipe, I discovered that I like this recipe so much more without the Vermouth.
 Give it a try, I think you’ll agree!